nodebotsau/simplebot/README.md

 To setup your SimpleBot we're assuming you have Arduino and NodeJS installed already.

-## Flashing my arduino
+## Flashing the arduino

-Load up the simplebot/SimpleBotFirmata sketch.
+Load up the firmware/arduino/SimpleBotFirmata sketch.

 Compile and upload it to your arduino.